 Alaska's Off-The-Beaten-Path National Parks

 It’s easy to see why some of Alaska’s most iconic destinations are our national parks.
-From the tallest mountain in North America to large gatherings of bears and caribou to towering glaciers and significant Alaska Native cultural sites, Alaska’s 8 national parks are home to some of the state’s most dramatic landscapes.
+From the tallest mountain in North America to large gatherings of bears and caribou to towering glaciers and significant Alaska Native cultural sites, the 8 national parks in Alaska are home to some of the state’s most dramatic landscapes.

 With over 56 million acres – that’s about 60% of the United States’ total national parks – there’s no shortage of national park lands to explore in Alaska.
 And while you may be drawn to visit some of our more popular parks like Denali National Park & Preserve, Kenai Fjords National Park, Glacier Bay National Park, and Katmai National Park & Preserve, Alaska’s other national parks offer even more opportunities to get off the beaten track and find solitude in Alaska’s wide-open spaces.